Monitor Mounts in Focus: Mechanics, Assembly & Stability

 (Gas Spring Technology)

-Function: Nitrogen gas in a cylinder creates counter-pressure.
-Offers the softest "floating" effect.
+Function: Nitrogen gas in a cylinder creates the counter-pressure.
+Offers the smoothest "floating effect".

 B. The Mechanical Spring